• Facebook

 Our Latest Articles

-• What Is the Difference Between Joint Tenancy and Tenants in Common?
+• What’s the Difference Between Informal and Formal Probate in Charleston?

-• What Are the Different Ways to Hold Title in South Carolina?
+• What Are Common Title Defects in South Carolina Real Estate?

 The De Bruin Law firm offers a wide range of legal services to clients in Greenville, SC and the surrounding upstate.
 Our experienced attorneys can help you with legal matters in the areas of business law, criminal law, estate planning, and real estate law.